bantaba/iac-vibe-infra/README.md

 This conditional deployment is controlled by the `environment != 'dev'` condition in the main template, ensuring cost-effective development while maintaining security in higher environments.

+**Important**: The Security Center module includes conditional output generation that ensures proper resource referencing.
+When Defender plans are disabled (development environment), the module outputs return empty arrays and objects to prevent deployment errors while maintaining template compatibility across all environments.

 ## Module Usage Examples

 ### Managed Identity Module